4Q246: Interpretation

 There are several arguments for a messianic figure.
 First is the previously discussed parallel in Luke 1.
 There is also a messianic parallel in 2 Samuel 7:12-14, where God tells David that from his offspring God will establish his eternal kingdom, and God "will be his father, and he will be [God's] son" (italics added).
 Then, unlike the passage in Daniel 7, where the beast in the vision (Antiochus IV) is judged by God (vv.
 11,26), the titles given to the figure in this manuscript are "never disputed, and no judgement is passed on this figure after the people of God arises."
 These scholars also argue that Col. 2:4 is ambiguous, and could mean that the figure "will raise up the people of God", which makes him a savior figure who could be present in times of tribulation.

-Given the context of the Hellenistic period and oppressive rule, many conclude the text is referring to Antiochus IV Epiphanes a Syrian tyrant from 170-164 BCE.
+Given the context of the Hellenistic period and oppressive rule, many conclude the text is referring to Antiochus IV Epiphanes, a Syrian tyrant from 170-164 BCE.
 The title "Epiphanes" (Greek for "appearance") "encapsulates the notion of a human king as God manifest", a boastful name that parallels this text's names, and the boastfulness of the little horn in Daniel 7.

 The son of God text fragment has a complete second column and a fragmented first column suggesting that it was originally connected to another column.
-Since the fragment is so small it is dangerous to come to a solid conclusion about this figure; a complete version of the text would likely solve this debate.
+Since the fragment is so small it is difficult to come to a solid conclusion about this figure; a complete version of the text would likely solve this debate.